-Dicken, P. (2007).
+Dicken, P. (2010).
 Global Shift: mapping the changing contours of the world economy .
 Sage Publications, London.
-Fifth edition.
-Except from chapter 17, the whole book is course required reading.
-570 pages.
+Sixth edition.
+632 pages.

 In addition there is a compendium of articles (71 pages) in which industrial and regional development in Europe is seen in the light of economic globalization and Global Shift.